-Second, knowing the specific role of BCAAs, observe if you have a right amount of them before or after your training.
+Step two: Start to observe if you have the right amount of BCAAs before or after your training.
 If your goal is to use them to lessen the impact of fatigue during endurance training, plan an intake before your workout.
-If you want to preserve the body from the damages of the eccentric contractions or if your goal is to increase muscle mass, plan an intake before and after your training (usually a maximum of one to three hours afterwards).
+If you want to preserve the body from the damages of the eccentric contractions or if your goal is to increase muscle mass, plan an intake before and after your training (usually a maximum of one to three hours afterward).

-It’s also a good idea to consider your method of intake.
-Fueling your body with real food is always best, and for most everyday exercisers supplementing your protein in other ways is not necessary.
-If you do choose to supplement with liquids consider taking them 30 or 40 minutes before your workout.
+Step three: Think about your method of intake.
+Fueling your body with real food is always best, and for most everyday exercisers, supplementing your protein in other ways is not necessary.
+If you do choose to supplement with liquids, consider taking them 30 or 40 minutes before your workout.
 If you choose solid proteins (or pills), they take longer to digest, so it could be better to plan an intake from 90 to 120 minutes before.

-If you’re serious about maximizing the benefits of protein supplementation I suggest you seek tailored personalized advice from a nutritionist.
+Step four: If you’re serious about maximizing the benefits of protein supplementation, I suggest you seek tailored personalized advice from a nutritionist.

 WHAT OTHER SUPPLEMENTS SHOULD YOU CONSIDER?